 We'll defend your rights.

-If you are in a position where the police or someone else is trying to take out an AVO against you, or you need to take an AVO against someone else to protect yourself, read on – our criminal lawyers at CM Lawyers are able to assist in all aspects of the AVO process.
+If you are in a position where the police or someone else is trying to take out an AVO against you, or you need to take out an AVO against someone else to protect yourself, you need help now.
+Our criminal lawyers at CM Lawyers are very familiar with and can assist in all aspects of the AVO process.